 The solution to this problem is to install a toilet in the basement.
 The toilet will be installed in the basement and the rough-in pipe will be connected to the toilet.
 The toilet will be installed in the basement because the toilet is big and it can hold a lot of water.

 Components of a Water System

-Before talking about the tools and the process of adding a bathroom to a basement, it is equally important to understand the water system elements.
+Before discussing the tools and the process of adding a bathroom to a basement, it is equally important to understand the elements of the water system.